-1 During the six months ended June 30, 2024, the increase in the accumulated other comprehensive loss related to foreign currency translation adjustments was driven primarily by the depreciation of the euro and Brazilian real against the U.S. dollar.
-During the six months ended June 30, 2023, the decrease in the accumulated other comprehensive loss related to foreign currency translation adjustments was driven primarily by the appreciation of the British pound and euro against the U.S. dollar.
+1 During the six nine months ended June 30, 2024 September 30, 2024, the increase in the accumulated other comprehensive loss related to foreign currency translation adjustments was driven primarily by the depreciation of the euro and Brazilian real against the U.S. dollar.
+During the six months ended June 30, 2023, the decrease in the accumulated other comprehensive loss related to foreign currency translation adjustments was driven primarily by the appreciation of the British pound and against the U.S. dollar, partially offset by the depreciation of the Brazilian real against the U.S. dollar.
+During the nine months ended September 30, 2023, the increase in the accumulated other comprehensive loss related to foreign currency translation adjustments was driven primarily by the depreciation of the euro against the U.S. dollar.

-2 During the six months ended June 30, 2024, the increase in the accumulated other comprehensive gain related to the net investment hedges was driven by the depreciation of the euro against the U.S. dollar.
+2 During the six nine months ended June 30, 2024 September 30, 2024, the decrease in the accumulated other comprehensive gain related to the net investment hedges was driven primarily by the appreciation of the British pound against the U.S. dollar.
+During the nine months ended September 30, 2023, the increase in the accumulated other comprehensive gain related to the net investment hedges was driven by the depreciation of the euro against the U.S. dollar.
 During the six months ended June 30, 2023, the decrease in the accumulated other comprehensive gain related to the net investment hedges was driven by the appreciation of the euro against the U.S. dollar.
-See Note 16 (Derivative and Hedging Instruments) for additional information.
+See Note 16 17 (Derivative and Hedging Instruments) for additional information.

 3 Certain foreign exchange derivative contracts are designated as cash flow hedging instruments.
 Gains and losses resulting from changes in the fair value of these contracts are deferred in accumulated other comprehensive income (loss) and subsequently reclassified to the consolidated statement of operations when the underlying hedged transactions impact earnings.
-See Note 16 (Derivative and Hedging Instruments) for additional information.
+See Note 16 17 (Derivative and Hedging Instruments) for additional information.